dbolotov/human_activity_recognition_with_vw/README.md

 1  |f1 -3 |f2 92 |f3 -63 |f4 -23 |f5 18 |f6 -19 |f7 5 |f8 104 |f9 -92 |f10 -150 |f11 -103 |f12 -147
 ```

-The f-<n> values are namespaces.
-Using this notation allows specifying non-linear interactions in VW commands.
-E.g., quadratic interactions between all features here can be specified with `-q ff`.
+The `f-1`...`f-2` namespace strings can be used to specify non-linear interactions in VW commands.
+E.g., quadratic interactions between all features here can be passed in with `-q ff`.

 ###Training and testing